jake-knerr/chess/README.md

 In other words, multiple components cannot be applied to the same content.

 > Why?
-The composition of components leads to confusion.
+The combining of components' styling leads to confusion.

 ```css
 .btn {